 I love sandwiches!
 I love a good steak and grilled chicken too, but some of my favorite meals are stuffed between two pieces of bread!
 Creating a tasty and hearty grain-free bread has been my mission for the last 16 months.
 Something that could hold up to a messy sandwich, a bread that tasted GOOD and one that looked like normal bread.
 In my Cookbook, I think I have created the perfect bread, great for sandwiches and paninis!
+If you don’t have a sandwich maker yet then check out these best sandwich maker reviewed!

 I have been wanting a panini press for a while but didn’t want to spend the $$$.
 At least once a month I go to the local Goodwill looking for pretty dishes and a good deal and I came across this cheap version of a George Foreman grill for $2.99.
 Voila, my Panini Press! 😉 I am so glad I didn’t spend $50-$100 on the real thing!
 Here is a good deal on a panini press!

-|My cheapo Panini Press at work (Ham & Cheese)|
+|My cheapo Panini Press at work (Ham & Cheese)

 **Note: If you use the bread recipe from the blog, the recipe has not been adapted to make in the square pans so it would be best to keep it in the bun form.
 You can also half the recipe to make fewer buns.